xavierjohn/ServiceLevelIndicators/README.md

 # Service Level Indicators

-Service Level Indicator library will help emit latency metrics for each API operation.
-The metrics is emitted via OpenTelemetry and can be used to monitor service level agreements.
+Service Level Indicator library will help emit latency metrics for each API operation to help monitor the service performance over time.
+The metrics is emitted via standard [.Net Meter Class](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.meter?view=net-7.0).

 By default an instrument named `LatencySLI` is added to the service metrics and the metrics are emitted.
 The metrics are emitted with the following [attributes](https://opentelemetry.io/docs/specs/otel/common/#attribute).

 * CustomerResourceId - The customer resource id.
-* LocationId - The location id.
-Where is the service running? eg. Public cloud, West US 3 region.
+* LocationId - The location id of where the service running. eg. Public cloud, West US 3 region.
 * Operation - The name of the operation.
-Defaults to `AttributeRouteInfo.Template` information.
+Defaults to `AttributeRouteInfo.Template` information like `GET Weatherforecast`.
 * HttpStatusCode - The http status code.
 * api_version - If [API Versioning](https://github.com/dotnet/aspnet-api-versioning) is used, the version of the API.

-## Prerequisites
+## Usage

-The library targets .net core and requires the service to use OpenTelemetry https://opentelemetry.io/.

 1. Create and register a metrics meter with the dependency injection.